Fortinet Firewall Live!

 It is a 13-bit value field.
 When an IP datagram is fragmented, each packet has a Fragment Offset set, which tells the receiver where this fragment fits in the original datagram.
 The offset is measured in 8-byte blocks.

-For example, If the first fragment starts at byte 0, its offset is 0 and If the second fragment starts at byte 1000, its offset is 125 (because 1000 ÷ 8 = 125).
+For example, if the first fragment starts at byte 0, its offset is 0, and if the second fragment starts at byte 1000, its offset is 125 (because 1000 ÷ 8 = 125).
 The Fragment Offset ensures that all pieces are put back together in the correct order at the receiver’s end.

-ipv4 header fragmentation
+IPv4 Packer header fragmentation

-The first and second fragments will have a More Fragments (MF) bit set to 1 while the last (third) fragment with have an MF bit of 0.
-The first fragment starts with byte 0 so the offset is 0, the second fragment starts with byte 1000 so the offset is 125 (as explained earlier) similarly, the third fragment starts with byte 2000 so the offset is 250.
-Using these values the destination router R5 will be able to reassemble all three fragments and make an original IP datagram.
+The first and second fragments will have a More Fragments (MF) bit set to 1, while the last (third) fragment with have an MF bit of 0.
+The first fragment starts with byte 0, so the offset is 0, the second fragment starts with byte 1000, so the offset is 125 (as explained earlier), similarly, the third fragment starts with byte 2000, so the offset is 250.
+Using these values, the destination router R5 will be able to reassemble all three fragments and make an original IP datagram.

 8. Time To Live (TTL)